Singh-Prakash07/Notes/stating with JavaScript/02_data types.md

 let age = 100;  // change the value to undefined age = undefined;
 alert(age); // "undefined"
 ```
-…But we don’t recommend doing that.
++ But we don’t recommend doing that.
 Normally, one uses `null` to assign an “empty” or “unknown” value to a variable, while `undefined` is reserved as a default initial value for unassigned things.
++ Both null and undefined have a negligible memory footprint

 ## 7. Objects and 8.
 Symbols